Giacomo-Menegatti/HARey_constellations_cards/README.md

 # HARey constellations cards
 [Hans Augusto Reyersbach](https://en.wikipedia.org/wiki/H._A._Rey) (pen name HARey) was a skilled author and illustrator, mostly known for being the creator of the _Curious George_ book series.
 He also took an interest in star charts, and felt that the intricate illustrations used at the time did not make it any easier for people to find the constellation in the night sky.
-So he redrew the constellations to be simple and easy to find, like the balls-and-sticks drawings used by astronomers today, but with a sheape that was much closer to their namesakes.
+So he redrew the constellations to be simple and easy to find, like the balls-and-sticks drawings used by astronomers today, but with a shape that was much closer to their namesakes.
 This led to the publication of [The Stars: A New Way to See Them](https://en.wikipedia.org/wiki/The_Stars:_A_New_Way_to_See_Them) and his drawings became famous among stargazers.

 <p align="center">